 7. Include Some Bonding Activities and Play a Lot

 Don’t be afraid of buying a guinea pig.
 Taming such an animal is a piece of cake and it won’t take too much effort, despite sounding otherwise.
-Every small animal, especially rodent, will need to go through this process, as rodents are some of the timidest animals out there.
 When tamed, guinea pigs are lovely, cute, and very friendly.
 Be sure not to scare your pig at first and keep your relationship steady in the beginning.

 Remember that guinea pigs live relatively short so you want to make their life as awesome as possible.
 By doing that, you also make your own life more awesome, which is the beauty of having a guinea pig in your home!